-The Institute offers in each of its Divisions a number of Fellowships and Graduate Assistantships.
+The Institute offers in each of its divisions a number of Fellowships and Graduate Assistantships.
 These usually carry as stipends tuition (\$300) with or without an additional grant.

-Most of the major grants consist in providing, for a continuous period of ten months, board in the Athenæum (see pages 74 and 134) and lodging in the Athenæum loggia, the dormitory, or student houses.
-The purpose of this plan is to enable the Fellows and Assistants of the various Divisions to live together under attractive and healthful conditions, and thus secure the great educational and social advantages that result from intimate contacts with one another, with members of the professorial staff of the Institute, and with others using the Athenæum.
+Most of the major grants consist in providing, for a continuous period of ten months, board in the Athenæum (see pages 75 and 158) and lodging in the Athenæum loggia, the dormitory, or the student houses.
+The purpose of this plan is to enable the Fellows and Assistants of the various divisions to live together under attractive and healthful conditions, and thus secure the great educational and social advantages that result from intimate contacts with one another, with members of the professorial staff of the Institute, and with others using the Athenæum.

-.
 In the award of graduate scholarships and fellowships preferred consideration will be given to students who have been accepted as candidates for the Ph.D. degree.

 Teaching Fellows and Graduate Assistants devote during the school year not more than fifteen hours a week to teaching or laboratory assistance of a character that affords them useful experience.
 This time includes that required in preparation and in marking note-books and papers, as well as that spent in classroom and laboratory.
-Of the remaining time at least one-half must be devoted to research, unless otherwise arranged by the Division concerned; and the obligation to prosecute the research earnestly is regarded as no less binding than that of showing proper interest in the teaching and in the advanced study, which is also pursued so far as time permits.
+Of the remaining time at least one-half must be devoted to research, unless otherwise arranged by the division concerned; and the obligation to prosecute the research earnestly is regarded as no less binding than that of showing proper interest in the teaching and in the advanced study, which is also pursued so far as time permits.
 The appointments are for a period of ten months; and it is understood that the research work will be continued in the summer, at least until this period is completed.

-Forms for making application for Fellowships or Assistantships may be obtained on request from the Dean of the Graduate School.
-When possible, these applications should reach the Institute before March 1st, and notices of awards will be mailed to successful applicants on March 20th.
-Appointments to Fellowships and Assistantships are for one year only; and a new application must be filed before March 1st of each year by all who desire appointments for the following year, regardless of whether they are already holders of such appointments or not.
+Forms for making application for fellowships or assistantships may be obtained on request from the Dean of the Graduate School.
+When possible, these applications should reach the Institute by February 15, and notices of awards will be mailed to successful applicants on March 20.
+Appointments to fellowships and assistantships are for one year only; and a new application must be filed before February 15 of each year by all who desire appointments for the following year, regardless of whether they are already holders of such appointments or not.